ageweke/objectified_sessions/README.md

 key for that data.)
 It is, however, safe to do the reverse, by renaming a field and setting its storage alias to be its old name.

+#### Value Types

+By default, ObjectifiedSessions will let you store any arbitrary Ruby object in the session &mdash; just like the default Rails session support will.
+However, this can cause significant issues, particularly with sessions; if you put, for example, a User model into the session, and then pull it out later (perhaps months later!), any attributes you added in the mean time will simply not be present.
+This is dangerous.

+If you add this to your session class:

+    allowed_value_types :primitive

+...then you will receive an ArgumentError if you try to store anything in the session other than `nil`, `true`, `false`, a `String`, a `Symbol`, a `Numeric` (including both integers and floating-point numbers), or a `Time`.

+If you instead set this as follows:

+    allowed_value_types :primitive_and_compound

+...then the rules are relaxed to also include `Array`s and `Hash`es, as long as their constituent elements are valid simple scalars or themselves `Array`s or `Hash`es.
+(In other words, you can nest these data types as deeply as you would like.)

+If, for some reason, you need it, `allowed_value_types :anything` is the default setting.

 #### Retiring Fields

 Let's say you (probably wisely) stop supporting custom background colors, and remove that field.
 So far, so good.